VOIP: Can It Save You Money

 Even though VoIP, which stands for Voice over Internet Protocol, has been around for over a decade now, many people are still confused over what it is, how it works and if it can really save you money over a traditional landline or cell phone.

-Many ISPs – Internet Service Providers – like Verizon and Comcast to name two of the most common and popular in the United States, have VoIP phone services bundled into their TV and Internet services using cable or FiOS (Fiber Optic System) systems.
-Cable and FiOS don't require an existing landline phone service so you will save money by taking advantage of the companies' VoIP phone services.
+Many ISPs – Internet Service Providers – like Verizon and Comcast to name two of the most common and popular in the United States, have VoIP bundled into their TV and Internet services using cable or FiOS (Fiber Optic System) systems.
+Cable and FiOS don't require an existing landline so you will save money by taking advantage of the companies' VoIP offerings.

 1 - What exactly is VoIP?

 VoIP actually uses your Internet connection as a phone line by converting your voice into data to transmit it through a data line instead of a voice line.
 The quality and clarity of phone calls using VoIP is normally a lot clearer, unless you have static on your cable or FiOS lines.

 The weather may also interfere with the quality of phone calls too, but that even happens on a regular landline phone or cell phone.